7soonyounes/EDA-TASK-/README.md

-- 👋 Hi, I’m @7soonyounes
+- 👋 Hi, I’m Youness AITHASSOUNE
 - 👀 I’m interested in AI, ML, IoT, IT
 - 🌱 I’m currently learning at ENSIAS Data Science and IoT Student
 - 💞️ I’m looking to collaborate on ...